The Society of the Sacred Heart

 Commemoration of the century of the life of Janet Erskine Stuart, Religious of the Sacred Heart

-This year (2014) marks the centenary of the death of Janet Erskine Stuart, a former Superior General of the Society of the Sacred Heart and an outstanding educator.
+2014 marked the centenary of the death of Janet Erskine Stuart, a former Superior General of the Society of the Sacred Heart and an outstanding educator.
 She once wrote:

 “Your life is a sacred journey.
 It is about change, growth, discovery, movement and transformation.
 It is continually expanding your vision of what is possible, stretching your soul, teaching you to see clearly and deeply, helping you to listen to your intuition.”